voytech/tabulate/README.md

 Exporting data to external file formats can be tedious and cumbersome - especially when business wants to have reports covering vast majority of system functionalities.
 Writing every exporting method using imperative API directly will soon make code verbose, error prone, hard to read and maintain.
 In such cases You want to hide implementation details using abstractions, but this is additional effort which is not desirable.

-Tabulate tries to mitigate those little inconveniences with Kotlin DSL based declarative API.
+Tabulate tries to mitigate this little inconvenience by using powers of Kotlin DSL type-safe builders as consumer API.

 ### You may want to consider using `tabulate` if:

 - You need to export objects into:
     - excel (xlsx),
-    - pdf (currently work in progress)
+    - pdf (WIP),
+    - cli (in plans)

 - Exported data needs to be table-formatted.